 - It is a mild cold inside so make sure to wear medium warm clothes.

-- Visiting hours takes one hour including the show and spotting the things in the laboratory.
+- Visiting hours take one hour including the show and spotting the things in the laboratory.
 Make sure to choose the timing as per your comfortable language.

 This is great knowledge for the students as well as the adults.
-All updated positions of planets and threats of the universe are shown, the updated news of which are directly fed from NASA.
-You would be glad to know about the creation of the universes and how collisions have created a solar system and life on earth.
+All updated positions of planets and threats of the universe are shown, the updated news of which is directly fed from NASA.
+You would be glad to know about the creation of the universe and how collisions have created a solar system and life on earth.
 That there is not one galaxy in h universe and thousands of galaxies are present.
-And how new inventions have been saving our earth from collisions of asteroids.
+And how new inventions have been saving our earth from collisions with asteroids.